nicucalcea/ggspell/README.md

 ggspell::ggspell(starwars_plot)
 ```

-    ## —— A verb may be missing. ——
-    ## ✗  This an title mispeling some words The subti...
-    ## ✓  This is an title mispeling some words The subti...
     ##

-    ## —— Use “a” instead of ‘an’ if the following word doesn’t start with a vowel sound, e.g. ‘a sentence’, ‘a university’. ——
+    ## ── A verb may be missing. ──────────────────────────────────────────────────────

-    ## ✗  This an title mispeling some words The subtitle...
+    ## ✖ This an title mispeling some words The subti...

-    ## ✓  This a title mispeling some words The subtitle...
+    ## ✔ This is an title mispeling some words The subti...

     ##

-    ## —— Possible spelling mistake found. ——
+    ## ── Use “a” instead of ‘an’ if the following word doesn’t start with a vowel soun

-    ## ✗  This an title mispeling some words The subtitle has also erors ...
+    ## ✖ This an title mispeling some words The subtitle...

-    ## ✓  This an title misspelling some words The subtitle has also erors ...
+    ## ✔ This a title mispeling some words The subtitle...

     ##

-    ## —— Possible spelling mistake found. ——
+    ## ── Possible spelling mistake found. ────────────────────────────────────────────

-    ## ✗  ...peling some words The subtitle has also erors ,like Firstannotation
+    ## ✖ This an title mispeling some words The subtitle has also erors ...

-    ## ✓  ...peling some words The subtitle has also errors ,like Firstannotation
+    ## ✔ This an title misspelling some words The subtitle has also erors ...

     ##

-    ## —— Put a space after the comma, but not before the comma. ——
+    ## ── Possible spelling mistake found. ────────────────────────────────────────────

-    ## ✗  ...g some words The subtitle has also erors ,like Firstannotation
+    ## ✖ ...peling some words The subtitle has also erors ,like Firstannotation

-    ## ✓  ...g some words The subtitle has also erors, like Firstannotation
+    ## ✔ ...peling some words The subtitle has also errors ,like Firstannotation

     ##

+    ## ── Put a space after the comma, but not before the comma. ──────────────────────

+    ## ✖ ...g some words The subtitle has also erors ,like Firstannotation

+    ## ✔ ...g some words The subtitle has also erors, like Firstannotation

+    ##

-    ## —— Possible spelling mistake found. ——
+    ## ── Possible spelling mistake found. ────────────────────────────────────────────

-    ## ✗  ...words The subtitle has also erors ,like Firstannotation
+    ## ✖ ...words The subtitle has also erors ,like Firstannotation

-    ## ✓  ...words The subtitle has also erors ,like First annotation
+    ## ✔ ...words The subtitle has also erors ,like First annotation